Updated July 2026

 SMSF BANK SUPPORT

-More recently, most lenders have created some good common-sense policies to make it harder for new entrants.
+Most lenders have created some good common-sense policies in place.
 For example, a specific requirement is that the SMSF is to hold some initial liquidity and must hold other assets outside a property being purchased.

 A selection of financiers have supported lending arrangements on the following basis: